Broken Bones After A Car Accident

 It takes a lot of force to break a bone.
 If a bone is broken, that is a sign of a forceful accident.
 Despite how much force is required to break bones, bones can easily break in car accidents.
 These are the usual body areas for bone fractures that usually occur after an accident:

 Arm fractures usually happen from bracing yourself or from your arm hitting the interior of the car.
 If you are ejected from the vehicle, then your arm may break from hitting the ground.
-Broken arms usually require a cast during healing.
+Broken arms usually require a cast during healing and may require surgery.

 Wrist Bone Fractures